carsonmulligan/le_math/README.md

 # 🧠 Mathematical Visualizations and Explorations

 Welcome to the **Mathematical Universe**! 🌌 This repository contains various Python scripts and visualizations related to advanced mathematical topics like **prime number distribution**, **graph theory**, **four-dimensional geometry**, and **cosmology**.
-Each script and asset has been designed to offer an interactive or visual representation of complex mathematical ideas.
+Each script and asset has been designed to offer an interactive or visual representation of complex mathematical ideas...

 ## 📂 Directory Overview